avinassh/blag/content/posts/mongo-dupes-in-unique-index.md

 WriteResult({ "nInserted" : 1 })
 ```

-I undid the conf file changes in the secondary and added it back to the replica set, crossed my fingers, and I asked my friends to guess what would happen:
+I undid the conf file changes in the secondary and added it back to the replica set, crossed my fingers, and asked my friends to guess what would happen:

 1. The new follower would be rejected because it has an index which primary isn't aware of
-1. The unrecoginsed index would be dropped silently from the secondary
+1. The unrecognised index would be dropped silently from the secondary
 1. The replication will be failing in a loop whenever it encountered the duplicate record from the primary
 2. The replication would complete successfully, dropping the duplicate records silently

 <!-- so yeah, Mishraji and DC, you were both wrong. ha ha. -->

 But, as you have guessed already, none of these things happened.
 The follower was welcomed into the replica set and replication completed successfully.
 I first checked the primary, if there were any new indexes.
 Rightly so, there were none.
-I checked the secondary, if the unique index had gotten dropped.
+I checked the secondary if the unique index had gotten dropped.
 But nope.

 Then the following blew my mind: